 Rated for 100 feet deep with speeds of up to 2.5 miles per hour.
 Up to 2 hours run time with standard use.
 Waterproof to prevent accidental flooding.
 Removable buoyancy chamber for salt water.
 Powered by a sealed lead-acid battery.
 Space to mount camera.
 Choice of color.
 Can pull an average-sized adult.

 Occasional battery maintenance required.
 Can be a challenge to charge and close the battery chamber.

 Safe and easy-to-use model that includes auto shutoff and caged propeller.
 Easy to hold and transport at 12 inches long.
 Buoyant construction.
 Features brightly colored exterior and built-in mount for camera.
 Decent max speed for younger users (2 mph) and long-lasting battery up to 90 minutes.
 Low price.

 Only rated to depths of 15 feet.
 Requires battery maintenance every 3 months.

 Under optimum conditions, the Trident's battery is designed to last up to 45 minutes.
 Traveling at peak speeds of 4 miles per hour will drain the battery more rapidly, however.
 The unit is manufactured to dive up to 164 feet.

-This is a pricy sea scooter so it is only recommended for the more serious user.
+This is a pricy sea scooter, so it is only recommended for the more serious user.

-It’s been called the closest experience you can have to flying.
+Some call it the closest experience you can have to flying.
 It is a leisurely activity that is absolutely invigorating, providing all the thrills of a daredevil pursuit without the risk.
 If you'd like to partake in an adventure that is truly like no other, gliding effortlessly through the water, you may want to consider purchasing a sea scooter.